jdquerales/MilestoneProject_3/README.md

 As derived from the strategy table (Importance < Viability), I am unable to put in place everything.
 As a result, I identified what a minimum viable product is.
 This means **Stage** 1 should be enough to satisfy users.
 I will then have the opportunity to get feedback for future developments.

+Please find below the planned releases:

+## Stage 1 (current release)

+As the initial stage of this project:

+- Sign Up and Sign In functionalities.

+- Create Journal Club event.

+- Edit and Delete Journal Club functionalities.

+- Subcription for newsletters.

+- Call on Google maps API.

+- Journal Club Blog (all users contributions).

+## Stage 2 (Future release)

+As future capabilities:

+- Live online presentation.

+- Broadcasting.

+- Realtime discussion.

+- Archive.

 ## Skeleton:

 I used **Balsamiq** software to create my initial wireframes, starting with the mobile and desktop design as an overall idea and helping me to make the design responsive afterwards.